HeardLibrary/digital-scholarship/lod/wikibase.md

 <img src="../images/reference-property.png" style="border:1px solid black">

 An important feature here is that the Data type of the value for this property is selected as "URL".
 That forces the user to enter a URL when providing a value.
+As you saw in the dropdown list there are many other possible kinds of values, including strings with various datatypes.

 Once the reference property has been created, we can use it.
 Returning to our "NBC" item, we click on the add reference link and start typing "reference URL" in the property box, then select it from the dropdown list.
 Enter the URL in the value box, and click the "save" link to the right of the statement value.
 If you don't enter a URL, it will refuse to save the change.
 Here's what it looks like when we are finished: